 Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

-PLEASE NOTE: This Notice is applicable to customers, students, parents or partners (hereinafter referred to as “you”, “your”, “customer” and/or “student” as appropriate in the particular context) who have supported an application.
-The Notice explains how SLC and others may use personal data (as defined below).
+PLEASE NOTE: This Notice is applicable to customers, students, parents, partners or suppliers (hereinafter referred to as “you”, “your”, “customer”, “student” and/or "supplier" as appropriate in the particular context) who have supported an application.
+The Notice explains how SLC and others may use personal information (as defined below).

 the Secretary of State for Education;